xsscx/srd/dmg/README.md

-# SRD Cohort Research Image for Crytpex Information
+# SRD Cohort Example DMG for Crytpex

 Jumpstart your Research with Example DMG Files for a Cryptex
 -----------